lmw95/stayverticalpolestudio/README.md

 ![Colour palette](https://github.com/lmw95/stayverticalpolestudio/blob/master/documentation/screenshots/colour-palette.png)

+* #191919 is a nice slightly-off black cthat is used for the text on light backgrounds, the navigation menu and the footer
+* #E8E8E8 is a clean off-white that is used for text on dark backgrounds and the background of some sections (classes and contact)
+* #564256 is a bold purple that is used for the about section main title, the instructors section and used as background colour for the classes carousel and parts of the contact section
+* #FC814A is a bright orange that is used for icons, links and the navigation menu text

 ### Icons
 I have used icons sparingly throughout the website, only acting as bullet points in lists or to signify social media.
 I did this so as not to overclutter the page and distract from the content itself.
 All the icons I used in the project are from [Font Awesome](https://fontawesome.com/).